 What tools are available today to facilitate connections between libraries, faculty, and students and provide fast and easy remote access to resources?

-This question was addressed in a recent ACRL Choice webinar sponsored by ProQuest and Ex Libris.
+This question was addressed in a recent ACRL Choice webinar sponsored by ProQuest and Ex Libris integrated library system.
 The session, entitled Enhancing Digital Access to Course and Library Materials, featured a panel of librarians from the California State University San Marcos along with product specialists from Ex Libris.

-The panel shared insights, information, and real-life examples showing how the Ex Libris RapidILL™ interlibrary loan system and Leganto® course resource list solution can help libraries simplify their workflows and better serve their users.
+The panel shared insights, information, and real-life examples showing how the Ex Libris RapidILL™ interlibrary loan system and Leganto® course resource list management system can help libraries simplify their workflows and better serve their users.

 A revolutionary resource sharing system

 During the webinar, CSU San Marcos’ Borrowing Coordinator Natalya Magazino talked about how the RapidILL system has helped her library save staff time while ensuring better usage of library materials.
 Designed by librarians, for librarians, this dynamic, community-oriented interlibrary loan software and resource-sharing solution enables the library to carry out quick, efficient transactions.
 Magazino finds that the system’s automated processing of requests minimizes staff intervention and fulfills article and book chapter requests within hours.

 - Effective usage of library collections

 - Flexible request management options